Get Brick Capital

 All Get Brick Capital loans close in LLC.
 Submit your deal.

-The tax and liability implications of LLC ownership are specific to your situation and state.
 This article is not tax or legal advice.
-We recommend consulting your CPA and real estate attorney before structuring new acquisitions or refinancing into an entity.
-What we can confirm: DSCR loans close in LLC on every transaction at Get Brick Capital: this is our standard, not an exception.
+Consult your CPA and real estate attorney before structuring acquisitions or refinancing into an entity.

 The Bottom Line